jgeraigery/SpotlightHelp/pages/ConnectReplication/replication_alarm_publicationfailure.md

 {% include tip.html content="You can configure this alarm to ignore certain values.
-See *Configure an Alarm to Ignore Certain Values* in the online help.
-You can also configure different thresholds for specific publications.
-See *Configure Keyed Alarms* in the online help." %}
+You can also configure different thresholds for specific publications." %}

 {% include links.html %}